seankross/the-unix-workbench/docs/07-Nephology.md

 5. Day of Week (`dow`)
 6. Command to be run (`command`)

 Each column is separated by a single space in the table.
-The first five columns allow you specify when you want a particular command to be run.
+The first five columns allow you to specify when you want a particular command to be run.
 Only certain values are valid in each column:

 1. Minute: `00 - 59` (A particular minute in an hour)
 2. Hour: `00 - 23` (0 is the midnight hour)